zonemaster/zonemaster/docs/public/using/backend/rpcapi-reference.md

 DS for [Delegation Signer] references a DNSKEY record in the delegated zone.

 Properties:
 * `"digest"`: A string, required.
-Either 40, 64 or 96 hexadecimal characters (case insensitive).
+Either 40, 64 or 96 hexadecimal characters (case-insensitive).
 * `"algorithm"`: An non negative integer, required.
 * `"digtype"`: An non negative integer, required.
 * `"keytag"`: An non negative integer, required.